-Braised red cabbage, with my aunt Nancy’s secret ingredient ~ grape jelly.
+Sweet and sour braised red cabbage, with vinegar and grape jelly.
 A great side dish at the holidays, especially Easter, or even Oktoberfest.
-This version is either German or Danish, or a little of both.

 Happy Good Friday!
 That means Easter is Sunday.
 No big dinner this year, the kids are all busy with their spring break plans and Meathead and I are busy packing, we move next week.
 Yikes!
 I think sides are the best part of holiday meals, and this red cabbage is one of my favorites for Easter.

 I got this recipe from my aunt, a great cook, who had this on her holiday table many a time.
 She gave me the recipe years ago and I love it.
 The kids, not so much.
 I just make it for Meathead and me.